txt/seai26spr/docs/lect/w3sbse.md

 - Scalability (if we refactor the code into loosely coupled parts that can run on different microservices on different cloud nodes)
 - Maintainability (easier to update something with small parts than one big monolith(

-But anual refactoring takes *months* of expert time.
+But manual refactoring takes *months* of expert time.
 We need automation.

 ### The Competing Goals